Travelling? How To Choose A Low FODMAP Airplane (Inflight) Meal

 Can’t find a suitable meal?

 Take your own snacks or a light meal with you.
 I am a coeliac, as well as having a tree nut allergy, intolerance to dairy proteins, and issues with high FODMAP foods.
 This means it is easier for me to pack my own lunchbox to take onto the plane.
-Lunch box one included: Homemade chicken fried rice (I asked for this to be heated in the food court and ate it just before I boarded), hard boiled eggs, gluten free chocolate brownie, gluten free pretzels, banana, and pumpkin seeds.
+Lunch box one included: Homemade chicken fried rice (I asked for this to be heated in the food court and ate it just before I boarded), hard boiled eggs, gluten free chocolate brownie, gluten free pretzels, banana (unripe, although it was slightly bruised!), and pumpkin seeds.
 Lunchbox two included: a chicken Cesar salad (I assembled it at the airport after security), plain potato chips, pretzels, homemade granola & rice milk (pack the milk separately in 100ml bottle), and an orange cut into slices.

 Other lunchbox ideas include: